yuhanxu01/MixTeX/README.md

-# SynTeX: Efficient LaTeX OCR with Synthetic Pretraining
+# MixTeX: Efficient LaTeX OCR with Synthetic Pretraining

-SynTeX is a data-efficient LaTeX OCR system that converts scientific document images into editable LaTeX code.
-By introducing a novel synthetic pretraining approach that pairs Wikipedia text with LaTeX formulas, SynTeX achieves competitive performance with only **400 fine-tuning samples**, compared to existing methods requiring millions of real paired samples.
+MixTeX is a data-efficient LaTeX OCR system that converts scientific document images into editable LaTeX code.
+By introducing a novel synthetic pretraining approach that pairs Wikipedia text with LaTeX formulas, MixTeX achieves competitive performance with only **400 fine-tuning samples**, compared to existing methods requiring millions of real paired samples.

 ## Overview